wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 1. Log in to your Wavefront cluster.
 2. From the task bar:

    - Select **Applications > Inventory** to view all application services and drill down from there.
-Use this option if you've instrumented your app with one of our SDKs.
-   - Select **Applications > Traces** to view traces and drill down from there.
-Use this option if your app uses Jaeger or Zipkin but you haven't explicitly instrumented it.
+   - Select **Applications > Traces** to start by querying for traces and drill down from there.

 ![tracing menu](images/tracing_menu.png)

 ## Get Started: Application Services

-The Application Services page is your enty point for examining your application.
+The Application Services page is your entry point for examining your application.
 * Select an application from the **Jump To** pulldown.
 * Search for a service.
-* Click inside the service box to go to the dashboard for that service.
+* Click inside a service box to go to the dashboard for that service.

 ![app services](images/tracing_app_services.png)